hfp/libxs/documentation/samples/libxs_converse.md

 The lexical layer uses compact 8-byte tokens whose first field is a stable vocabulary ID; the lexicon provides both text-to-ID and ID-to-text mapping.
-The tokenizer core only lowercases words; language-specific rewrites such as `brought -> bring` are passed as caller-owned normalization tables, so a sample can swap English toy rules for another language profile without changing token IDs or tokenizer code.
+The tokenizer core only lowercases words. `converse.c` does not pass a sample-local normalization table; corpus- or language-specific rewrites should come from caller-owned data rather than compiled sample code.
 Loadable lexical rules assign coordinated classes such as stopword, question, entity, number, sentence, and markup in one place instead of scattering text edge cases through samples.